shizzeer/Brainfuck-Interpreter/README.md

+# Brainfuck Interpreter

+This is a simple Brainfuck Interpreter written in Python3.5.

-# Personal-Challenges-in-Python
+# Usage:
-Some programming challenges written in Python
+$ ./bf_interpreter.py + [FILE WITH BRAINFUCK CODE]

+Input is read from STDIN.